abmckeon/Project2/README.md

 RMSE metric to determine which model has the lowest RMSE and thus declared the winner for that data channel.
 A more in-depth description of variables, models, etc. can be found by visiting each link below.

+## Packages

+Below is a list of necessary packages that will aid our data analysis and modeling.

+-   `tidyverse` is a collection of useful packages designed for data science.
+-   `ggplot2` is an amazing way to create visually pleasing and informative graphics.
+-   `caret` is a set of functions that streamline the process of implementing machine learning methods.
+-   `rmarkdown` is a useful package for creating R Markdown documents in a variety of formats.
+-   `knitr` is a useful package to integrate computing and reporting.

 ## Render Function